wp-plugins/simple-links/readme.txt

 </div>

 == Upgrade Notice ==
+= 1.1 =
+Fixed an issue with some themes overriding the number of links when using widget

 = 1.0.9 =
 * Please hit save on all of your Simple Links Widgets after making this update"
 * Small Widget Improvement and fixed issue when links number set to All"